ibm-js/deliteful/docs/StarRating.md

 </form>
 ```

-Note that is the StarRating is disabled, its value will not be submited.
+Note that is the `StarRating` is disabled, its value will not be submited.

-## Attributes
+### Properties

-StarRating defines the following attributes:
+The following properties can be set on a `StarRating` instance:

 - `max`: the maximum rating, that is also the number of stars to show.
 - `value`: the current value of the Rating.